rdebusscher/microstream-quarkus-patterns/README.md

 The v2 directory contains the examples with Quarkus 2.x. v3 is for Quarkus 3.x

+You the code within https://github.com/microstream-one/microstream/pull/565 for the Quarkus 3 extension.

 Patterns in using MicroStream's Quarkus integration

 This repository contains a few example projects that demonstrate how MicroStream and